 App Maker CLI

-App Maker CLI speeds up the process of setting up applications in a local development environment and allows for easy deployment of post-development modifications on the platform.
-In just a few simple steps, users can quickly configure new projects or existing ones.
+CLI streamlines the process of setting up applications in a local development environment and facilitates the seamless deployment of post-development modifications on the platform.
+With just a few straightforward steps, users can easily configure new projects or work on existing ones.

 Installation